Open-Source-Agriculture/soil_mate_old/README.md

 # soil_mate

-This branch "addingTextures" is where I attempt to give all texture classes, in the Australian Classification system, a sand, silt, and clay percentage.
+This branch "customizeID" is where I add the option for users to customize the starting number for their sample ID.
+THis branch also adds an alert Dialog Box

 Ask Kip for the google-services.json file or look in firebase